 And I just want you to kind of stalk some of the different things that they’re doing initially, and just really getting on Facebook a little bit more as an actual user.
 From there, I want you to just start to be a bit more engaging, and just really doing polls and asking questions and things like that.

-If I really start to look at again, not only just the trends of social media and they’ve obviously been continuing for years and years, but with everything going on with this whole COVID-19 stuff—your customers and prospects are social now more than they ever have been in history.
+If I start to look at it again, not only just the trends of social media and they’ve been continuing for years and years, but with everything going on with this whole COVID-19 stuff—your customers and prospects are social now more than they ever have been in history.

 I’ve never seen it to this level where people are.
 They’ve always been connected to their mobile devices and Facebook or Tik Tok and wanting to know what’s going on, and being social now more than ever.